 Toyota’s approach to ergonomic switchgear design is doubtless more troubling, though.
 The RAV4’s drive mode buttons, which you use regularly to switch between Sport and Eco modes, are hidden away almost out of sight by your right knee.
 It's not an easy place to spot them without taking your eyes off the road for very long.

 The petrol is of niche appeal in the UK, the front-drive diesel model being the more popular entry-level choice.
-This 2.0-litre oil-burner is refined, but lacks grunt, and it’s left to the range-topping 148bhp 2.2-litre AWD auto model to be the best all-rounder.
+This 2.0-litre oil-burner is refined, but lacks grunt, and it’s left to the range-topping 194bhp 2.5-litre hybrid model to be the best all-rounder.

-It has good mechanical refinement, plenty of mid-range torque and an elastic-feeling gearbox that's well calibrated to take advantage of that easy pulling power.
+It has good mechanical refinement, plenty of mid-range torque thanks to the electric motor and an elastic-feeling gearbox that's well calibrated to take advantage of that easy pulling power.
 This is an easy car to drive.
-Performance felt bang-on the class average, as the 10.0sec to 62mph claim would suggest.
-Economy was likewise average for the class, with a return of just over 35mpg in mixed use.
+Performance felt bang-on the class average, as the 8.4sec to 62mph claim would suggest.

 The RAV4’s ride is less settled, though, and handling is less responsive and precise than some family 4x4s.
 That may be exactly how Toyota’s long-retained customer base wants it, but it’s unlikely to endear the car to many youngsters.